Hirlam/obsmon/INSTALL.md

    * NB: This only works if the browser is running on the same machine as obsmon.
 Otherwise you will need to use X forwarding or SSH port forwarding to connect to the server.
 5. Alternatively, if you want the browser to open automatically, you can run obsmon as: `./obsmon --launch`.

-If all went well, you should now see some output on the console about the initialization of the experiments you configured.
-Particularly for the first start after the configuration of a new experiment, this can take some time because obsmon needs to build up its cache.
-Please be patient.

 ### Installing Obsmon to run in a Shiny Server
 If you want to offer obsmon to a larger number of users, you probably want to run it inside the Shiny Server.
 Its installation is beyond the scope of this